Andrew-S-Rosen/cbe504/main.typ

 For instance, in catalytic reactions, it is oftentimes more convenient to normalize the rate on the basis of the surface area or weight of the catalyst that is driving the reaction.

 #caution[
-Note that the definition of $r_j$ is not the rate of change in species concentration, as that equality can only be made if there is a constant and uniform volume.
+Note that the definition of $r_j$ is not necessarily the rate of change in species concentration, as that equality can only be made if there is a constant and uniform volume.
 To demonstrate this point, let us define $[A_j]$ as the concentration of species $A_j$.
 We can rewrite $n_j = [A_j] V$ to arrive at
 $ r_j = 1/V (dif ([A_j] V))/(dif t) = 1/V (V (dif [A_j])/(dif t) + [A_j] (dif V)/(dif t)). $
-If and only if the reaction volume remains constant, we have
+If---and only if---the reaction volume remains constant, we have
 $ r_j = 1/V (V (dif [A_j])/(dif t)) = (dif [A_j])/(dif t). $
 ]